 Equivalent Course(s): GNSE 25724

 GLST 25781.
-Vampire Money": Philanthro-capitalism and the Scripting of Global Futures.
+Vampire Money": The Politics of Big Philanthropy under Global Capitalism.
 100 Units.

 What are the characteristics and contradictions of billionaire philanthropy under capitalism?
 In this course, we will put "big philanthropy" under the microscope.
 In other words, we will discuss frameworks to understand and assess the philanthropy of the richest people in the world.
 We will ask: What are the conditions of possibility for this philanthropy?
 How has the wealth channeled through such philanthropy been earned, and does it matter?
 How does big philanthropy frame socio-economic problems, and what solutions does it posit for these problems?
 Is philanthropy ideologically neutral?
 What are the impacts of such philanthropy on public policies in health, education, agriculture and more across the globe?
 What is the relationship between philanthropy, inequality, and democracy?
 And finally, what are the alternatives to big philanthropy?
 We will answer these questions through the critical examination of the philanthropic programs and claims of foundations established by Bill and Melinda Gates, the Rockefellers, the Walton Family, and George Soros among others.
 We will situate this analysis within the theoretical framework of philanthro-capitalism-a framework that offers us ways to understand big philanthropy under the conditions of global capitalism.